dmitrynovik/jobs-marketplace-api/README.md

 We want to build a marketplace outsorcing Jobs to subcontractors backed by an HTTP API.

-1. We have Customers with the following mandatory attributes:
+1. We have `Customer`s with the following mandatory attributes:
     * First Name
     * Last Name
     * ID

-2. We have Contractors with the following mandatory attributes:
+2. We have `Contractor`s with the following mandatory attributes:
     * Name (of the business)
     * ID
     * Rating